This post was updated on August 31st, 2022

 The ketogenic diet may offer some short-term benefits for women with PCOS.
 This is especially the case for overweight women concerned about type 2 diabetes.
 But while this intervention may be helpful, a PCOS-focused diet can get even better results.

 A PCOS diet is more sustainable and less risky, making it better suited as a long-term lifestyle intervention.
-Start your journey to better health and fertility by signing up for my next free 30-Day PCOS Diet Challenge.
-You don’t need to wait for the next Challenge to begin though.
-Switch to a PCOS diet today with this free 3-Day Meal Plan.
+Start your journey to better health and fertility by signing up for my free 30-Day PCOS Diet Challenge.
+If you aren’t ready to commit to 30 days try this free 3-Day Meal Plan instead.

 Co-Authors